FISCO-BCOS/FISCO-BCOS-DOC/3.x/zh_CN/docs/tutorial/air/build_chain.md

     -A <Auth mode>                      Default off.
 If set -A, build chain with auth, and generate admin account.
     -a <Auth account>                   [Optional when Auth mode] Specify the admin account address.
-    -w <WASM mode>                      [Optional] Whether to use the wasm virtual machine engine, default is false -h Help
+    -w <WASM mode>                      [Optional] Whether to use the wasm virtual machine engine, default is false -m <fisco-bcos monitor>             [Optional] node monitor or not, default is false -i <fisco-bcos monitor ip/port>     [Optional] When expanding the node, should specify ip and port -M <fisco-bcos monitor>             [Optional] When expanding the node, specify the path where prometheus are located -h Help

 deploy nodes e.g